0 Comments

 I'm excited to be presenting again at the NW Tarot Symposium 2020.
 This time on the Lenormand's Grand Tableau, the queen of the Lenormand layouts.
 The class, Keep it Simple Sibyl, K.I.S.S.
 Tips & Tricks to Flow through the Grand Tableau, is Sunday March 9th at 9:00am.
 I will also have a vending table at the Vendor's Bazaar where I'll be selling my decks all weekend.
 Looking forward to year 6!!

-It's Halloween!
+Hey Ho, It's Halloween!
 When all the Witches are to be seen!
 Some in black and some in green Hey Ho for Halloween!
-Happy Samhain!
-Here's something a little different—a leisurely browse through some A fellow card reader, Judy Kerr, posted this video in our study group and I just had to post it here too.
+A fellow card reader, Judy Kerr, posted this video in our study group and I just had to post it here too.
 You will see her old pack of Dondorf Lenormand cards are so well loved that some of the cards are taped together to keep from falling apart.
 The well-worn deck appears to have been passed down to her?
 This woman is beautiful, and I love her rings!

 A "show and tell" of the recent Lauren Forestell & Le Fanu Lenormand collaboration.